 Experts say the long-term effects on children are alarming and indicate those suffering direct exposure during the events of 9/11 should be “followed for a lifetime.”
 As part of their health care, these victims should be screened for trauma, depression, posttraumatic stress disorder (PTSD), and physical medical issues.

-The toxic debris from the collapse of both the WTC North Tower and South Tower contained over 2,500 different contaminants, including known carcinogens, asbestos, alkaline cement dust, smoke, and pulverized building materials.
+The toxic debris from the collapse of both the WTC North Tower and South Tower contained over 2,500 different contaminants, including known carcinogens, asbestos exposure, alkaline cement dust, smoke, and pulverized building materials.
 The EPA found air quality at Ground Zero and surrounding areas of lower Manhattan did not return to pre-September 11 levels until June 2002.
 Due to this and other health effects associated with the 9/11 terror attacks, many illnesses and injuries have surfaced.

 At this time, over 75 different cancers (several rare) have been linked to 9/11 exposure.
 Additional cancers are added to the list on a regular basis.
-Other adverse health effects include respiratory illnesses, burns, complex strains, eye injuries, fractures, kidney diseases, acute traumatic injuries, musculoskeletal disorders, and aerodigestive disorders.
+Other adverse health effects include respiratory illnesses, burns, complex strains, eye injuries, fractures, kidney cancer and diseases, acute traumatic injuries, musculoskeletal disorders, and aerodigestive disorders.
 Furthermore, a 2011 study found WTC-exposed firefighters suffered: